Opened 10 years ago

 You should get a list of all logging flags with ./executable –help=lv.

-comment:26 follow-up: Changed 10 years ago by ceraolo
+comment:26 by massimo ceraolo, 10 years ago

 I'm also interested in creating that list of flags.